harry-oestreicher/push_deploy/README.md

 This repository contains files used to setup a staging environment for scheduled and on-demand content publishing.
 The application environment is a multi-homed LAMP stack, hosted on RedHat Enterprise Linux.
 This package will use secure tunnel and jump host to push content to the public websites which reside in a DMZ.

 Each client web app has an account and manages content changes on the staging environment.
-Loacl CRON jobs create an incremental backup of the file systems and a database snapshot.
+Local CRON jobs create an incremental MySQL backup of the file systems and a database snapshot.
 These two files are sent via encryted tunnel to the public server in the DMZ where they're extracted and deployed in place.
 Basic on-way content push.

 ### Push >>> Deploy